-Bialosky’s poetry collections include Intruder (2008), a finalist for the Paterson Poetry Prize; Subterranean (2001); and The End of Desire (1997).
-She has also written the novels The Life Room (2007) and House Under Snow (2002), and the memoir History of a Suicide: My Sister's Unfinished Life (2011).
-With Helen Schulman, Bialosky co-edited the anthology Wanting A Child (1998).
+Bialosky’s poetry collections include The Players (2015); Intruder (2008), a finalist for the Paterson Poetry Prize; and Subterranean (2001) finalist for the James Laughlin Award from the Academy of American Poets and The End of Desire (1999) acquired by the legendary poetry editor, Harry Ford at Knopf.
+She has also written the novels The Prize (2015), The Life Room (2007), and House Under Snow (2002), and the memoirs History of a Suicide: My Sister's Unfinished Life (2011) a New York Times bestseller and finalist for the Book for a Better Life Award and an Ohioana award and Poetry Will Save Your Life (2017).
+With Helen Schulman, Bialosky coedited the anthology Wanting A Child (1998).
+Her writing has also appeared widely, including in the New Yorker, the New York Times, the Kenyon Review, the American Scholar, Paris Review and the Atlantic, Best American Poetry and Ted Kooser’s “American Life in Poetry.”

 Her honors include the Elliot Coleman Award in Poetry.
-Bialosky is an editor at WW Norton & Company.
+In 2014 she was honored by the Poetry Society of America for her contribution to Poetry.
+Bialosky is an executive editor at W.W.
+Norton & Company.
 She lives in New York City with her family.